LMS-Community/lms-community.github.io/docs/contributing/reporting-a-bug.md

 If you did not find a previous report of your issue you can submit your report to the public [issue tracker](https://github.com/Logitech/slimserver/issues).
 Please include the following in your report:

 - descriptive title
-- context (OS, hardware used, Perl version)
+- context from Settings/Information in LMS: _LMS version!_, operating system, hardware used, Perl version
-- description
+- description of the issue
 - steps to reproduce the bug
 - browser used (if relevant)